Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 (Source)

-As you can see, regular coffee will have more caffeine than an Americano, even while doubling the amount of espresso used to get the same amount of liquid.
+As you can see, regular coffee contains more caffeine than an Americano, even when doubling the amount of espresso used to achieve the same volume of liquid.

 Is Americano stronger than coffee?